Unleash/unleash/website/docs/api/admin/feature-toggles-api-v2.md

 DELETE /api/admin/projects/:projectId/users/:userId/roles/:roleId
 ```

-This will remove the specified user from the project.
+This removes the specified role from the user in the project.
+Because users can only have one role in a project, this effectively removes the user from the project.
 The user _must_ have the role indicated by the `:roleId` URL parameter for the request to succeed.

 #### URL parameters